arjan/elixir-course/01-basics/01-installation.md

-# Installation
+# Getting started

 I am assuming that all of you are familiar with using the terminal.

-The Elixir website has all the information you need:
+To install Elixir, the website has all the information you need:

 * http://elixir-lang.org/install.html